blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 The Virtual DOM is a _tree_ as well, made of _nodes_ that are the page elements.
 When a new element is added/removed a new Virtual DOM is created, the _difference_ between the two trees is calculated.

-A transformations series is calculated to update the browser DOM so that it *matches*{: .italic-red-text } the new Virtual DOM.
-This transformations is both the minimal operations to be applied to the real DOM and the ones that reduce the performance cost of the DOM update.
+A transformations series is calculated to update the browser DOM so that it *matches*{: .italic-red-text } the latest new Virtual DOM.
+These transformations are both the minimal operations to be applied to the real DOM and the ones that reduce the performance cost of the DOM update.

 __Internals__
 The rendering process happens only on the *difference*.
 The *bulk changes* to be applied are optimized to improve the performance cost.